JankGaming/jankbot-modules/wiki/README.md

-#Wiki module for JankBot
+# Wiki module for JankBot
 By JankDota

-To use this module, copy this directory into Jankbot's bot_modules/ directory.

 Once installed, this module lets Jankbot maintain a proprietary wiki of info.